mnvr/music-making-machines/modules/README.md

-There are some surface level differences – Mix has 6 inputs while CV Mix has 3 – and some differences due to the module's interfaces – Mix has one gain control and so the multiplication with the gain happens outside the loop, while CV Mix has one gain control for each input so the multiplication happens inside.
+There are some surface level differences – Mix has 6 inputs while CV Mix has 3 – and some differences due to the module's interfaces – Mix has one gain control and so the multiplication with the gain happens outside the loop, while CV Mix has one gain control for each input so the multiplication happens inside; Mix uses a flag to control inverting, while CV Mix provides a knob that ranges between -100% and 100%, allowing for direct inversion.

 There is also the difference in the function used to read the value - Mix uses `getVoltageSimd`, while CV Mix uses `getNormalVoltageSimd`, which is defined as: